kodekloudhub/community-faq/README.md

 Please see [PSI Bridge Requirements](https://helpdesk.psionline.com/hc/en-gb/articles/4409608794260--PSI-Bridge-FAQ-System-Requirements) and [Exam System Requirements (Linux Foundation)](https://docs.linuxfoundation.org/tc-docs/certification/faq-cka-ckad-cks#what-are-the-system-requirements-to-take-the-exam)

 The PSI document states a minimum screen resolution of 1368x769, but we *really* would not recommend that.
 See the section on [monitors](#can-i-use-multiple-monitors) above.

+### What ID is required

+Any national or state government issued photo ID where the name exactly matches the name you gave when registering for the exam.
+Please carefully read  [Exam ID requirements](https://docs.linuxfoundation.org/tc-docs/certification/faq-cka-ckad-cks#what-are-the-id-requirements-to-take-the-exam).

 ## Kubernetes Challenges